langchain-ai/langgraph/docs/docs/concepts/index.md

 Pregel organizes actions into discrete "super-steps" that are all executed conceptually in parallel.
 Whenever the graph is run, all the nodes start in an `active` state.
 After each superstep, a node can vote to `halt`, by marking itself `inactive`.
 The graph terminates when all nodes are `inactive` and when no messages are in transit.

-[StateGraph](https://langchain-ai.github.io/langgraph/reference/graphs/#langgraph.graph.StateGraph) operates in a similar fashion, performing work within nodes and passing messages along edges.
+[StateGraph](https://langchain-ai.github.io/langgraph/reference/graphs/#langgraph.graph.StateGraph) operates in a similar fashion.
+All nodes begin `inactive` and only become `active` when an incoming edge (or "channel") receives a new message.
+The target node(s) run their functions and then respond with updates, which are passed along the graph's edges.

 We will go through a full execution of a StateGraph later, but first we should cover some important concepts.

 ## Nodes